Repair or Replace Calamity Damaged or Destroyed Property

 - Elect not to rebuild - If homesteaded, the exemption will be removed on the January 1 following the damage and the property owner will have the 3-tax year statutory window to port (transfer) any Save-Our-Homes (SOH) assessment differential to a new homestead.
 Properties without a homestead will maintain the 10% non-homestead cap.

 - Repair - Property owner makes necessary repairs and reoccupies the property.
 No impact to the assessed value cap.
-Please note: FEMA and Florida Building Code may require elevation of residential structures if they are located within a Special Flood Hazard Area and the cost of repairs equals or exceeds 50% (or 49%) fo the depreciated value of the structure.
+Please note: FEMA and Florida Building Code may require elevation of residential structures if they are located within a Special Flood Hazard Area and the cost of repairs equals or exceeds 50% (or 49%) of the depreciated value of the structure.

 - Below explains how we determine when square footage exceeds the 110%: